KilianVoillaume/Financial-Projects/README.md

 - Bouchaud et al., Market Microstructure and Liquidity
 - Wilmott, Paul Wilmott Introduces Quantitative Finance
 - ...

 ---

-🚧 Notes & Future Work
-This is an ongoing, evolving lab of market exploration.
-Future additions may include:

-A full Greeks risk dashboard for multi-leg portfolios 📊 Implied volatility surface scraper and model fitting tool 🌍 Market microstructure simulator using agent-based models 🤖 Extensions to Heston, SABR, or other stochastic volatility models 🧠 Risk decomposition by factor or curve exposure 💥
-More content on commodities, FX, and fixed income 🌾📉

----
 All material is provided for educational and research purposes only.
 This repository does not constitute financial advice or a recommendation to trade any financial instrument. ⚠️